Non-uniqueness of the steady state for run-and-tumble particles with a double-well interaction potential: Derivation of the results in the symmetric case

 Once again, we find that as $\gamma$ is increased there is a change of behavior between a diverging and a vanishing density at the two edges $\pm y_1$, which occurs at the value $\gamma=3y_1^2-k$, as in the case of disjoint support for the external edges.

 Finally, we have tested these predictions using numerical simulations.
 We solve numerically the equation of motion \eqref{langevin_doublewell} at $T=0$ for $N=100$ particles, starting from a uniform initial condition on some interval $[-x_{init},x_{init}]$ and we determine the stationary total density by time averaging the density in the center of mass frame at large time.
 For $k>k_c$, we instead start from an initial condition where the particles are separated into two groups of equal size, which allows to obtain a symmetric stationary state.
 Different choices of initial condition may lead to an asymmetric stationary state, see Sec.~\ref{sec:asym}.
-The results are displayed in Fig.~\ref{fig_density_symmetric} and show excellent agreement.
+The results are displayed in Fig.~\ref{fig_density_symmetric} and show excellent agreement {\blue (although finite $N$ effects are visible near the edges of the support in some cases).}